Code-Institute-Submissions/TerraBite147-the-pastry-palette/README.md

         - Document checking completed.
 No errors or warnings to show.
 - CSS
     - style.css
         - No errors, 2 warning about imported style sheets not being checked, can be ignored as these are font imports.

 ## deployment
 - GitHub pages was utilized for deployment
   - Log in to GitHub and locate the GitHub Repository
-  - At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+  - At the top of the Repository click on "Settings" Button on the menu.
-  - On the left-hand side of the Settings page, under the code and automation section, click on "Pages".
+  - click on "Pages".
   - Under "Source", click the dropdown called "None" and select your master branch.
   - On the right hand side of the page, under "Environments", you will see a link to the deployed site.